 Common Workplace Stressors for ADHD Women

-Certain work environments or dynamics can intensify the challenges ADHD women face.
-Identifying these stressors can help you minimize their impact or seek out a better workplace fit.
+Specific work environments or dynamics can intensify the challenges ADHD women face.
+Identifying these stressors can help minimize their impact or seek a better workplace fit.
 Here are some common workplace triggers:

 Job Mismatch